romanovichim/TonFunClessons_Eng/11lesson/11lesson.md

 ## Conclusion

 New tests in `toncli` greatly simplify the testing of smart contracts in the TON network, which will allow you to quickly and most importantly develop applications for the TON network with high quality.
-Lessons and articles about the technical component of the TON network, I write [here] (https://t.me/ton_learn), I will be glad for your subscription.
+Lessons and articles about the technical component of the TON network, I write [here](https://t.me/ton_learn), I will be glad for your subscription.